ArduPilot/ardupilot_wiki/plane/source/docs/basic-setup.rst

 4. If you have a small flying wing (like Z-84), it might be required to decrease your default PTCH2SRV_P value if it is too aggressive and causes flutter.
 In that case, reduce the default by half.

-5. ARMING: Leave all arming check params at default when flying.
-While it might seem comfortable to disable arming checks for indoor bench testing, these checks add tons of safety and will keep you from flying if your flight controller is not fully functional.
+5. ARMING: Leave all arming parameters at default.
+There is no reason to disable these safety checks.
+You should be able to get a
+GPS lock even indoors with modern GPS units.
+Inability to arm due to one of these checks failing means something has to be corrected.
+This adds noticeable safety by keeping you from accidentally starting your airframe without your flight controller being in a fully functional state.

 All other parameters can be left to default.
 However, after you get some flights, you might want to play with:
 LIM_PITCH_MAX, LIM_ROLL_CD, and FBWB_CLIMB_RATE.
 These are pretty docile at default values.